artberri/web/content/blog/2019-05-28-decoupling-from-framework/index.md

 All the presenters of the application extend this base class.
 As you can see it completely couples the presenter to a view, but this is the way it should work: <nobr>1 view <-> 1 presenter</nobr>, and each presenter will control just one component.
-Let's take a look at the todo.presenter.ts:
+Let's take a look at the presenter of the TodoItem component:

 {{< highlight typescript >}}
 import { Service, BasePresenter, Mediator } from '../framework';